-A Targets metadata file on the Image repository (but not the Director repository) MAY delegate signing authority to other entities.
+A Targets metadata file on the Image repository (but not the Director repository) MUST be able to delegate signing authority to other entities.
 For example, it could delegate signing authority for a particular ECU's firmware to that ECU's supplier.
-A metadata file MAY contain more than one delegation and MUST keep the delegations in prioritized order.
+A metadata file MAY contain any number of delegations and MUST keep the delegations in prioritized order.

-A list of delegations MUST provide the following information:
+Any metadata file with delegations MUST provide the following information:

 - A list of public keys of all delegatees.
 Each key should have a unique public key identifier and a key type. - A list of delegations, each of which contains: - A list of the filenames to which this role applies.
 This MAY be expressed using wildcards, or by enumerating a list, or a combination of the two. - An optional list of the hardware identifiers to which this role applies.
 If this is omitted, any hardware identifier will match. - An indicator of whether or not this is a terminating delegation.
 (See Section 5.1.2.1.) - A list of the roles to which this delegation applies.
-Each role needs to specify: - A name for the role (e.g. "supplier1-qa") - The key identifiers for each key this role uses - A threshold of keys that must sign for this role
+Each role needs to specify: - A name for the role (e.g., "supplier1-qa") - The key identifiers for each key this role uses - A threshold of keys that must sign for this role